skx/purple/README.md

 * Delete all alerts in a cleared state.

-To actually raise, or re-raise, we just invoke the user-supplied callback.

 ## Installation

-Before you begin you'll almost certainly want to edit `lib/Alerts/Notifier/Local.pm` to ensure you have alerts generated.
+Before you begin you'll almost certainly want to edit `lib/Alerts/Notifier/Local.pm` to ensure your alerts are sent _somewhere_ useful.

 * Ensure that the web-UI & submission service is launched, and restarted on failure, by executing `./run`.